 As bright and bold colours continue to dominate, an opposing force is rising to meet it.
 This comes in the form of warm and moody colour palettes that hark back to the days before deeply saturated images were even a possibility.
 Technology and social media are so intrusive in people’s lives these days that a counter movement is slowly starting to take hold.
 Warm and moody colour palettes are one of design’s ways of expressing this.
 They’re a return to low-fi photos of the 1970s and can be soulful in a way that neon colours will never be able to replicate.

 The use of two separate light sources around an object highlights it in a unique way.
 Similar to duotone, double light can offer an interesting contrast in a design.
 It’s visually modern and gives the design it features in an edgy appearance.
 This can be achieved by using two actual sources of light or through colour channel splitting.
 Expect to see lots of vivid colour combinations used in double light throughout the year.

 The 90s will always be a hugely important decade for those who grew up in it and many younger designers will take inspiration from it.
 2018 saw an upsurge in 80s and 90s illustrations and we can expect that to continue in the design trends of 2019.
 Fashion is a huge influence on graphic design and in recent years we have also seen the return of 80s and 90s clothing.

 Micro-interactions will be maximised in 2019 as more and more designs start to move.
-They make websites more interesting and communicative and encourage users to interact.
+With proper planning and strategic mobile app testing, they make websites more interesting and communicative and encourage users to interact.
 These micro-interactions can also be tracked to help you figure out what your users are doing on your website.
 So it’s a UX and marketing win.
 It's not something that has to play a huge part in your website design, but it can be a very beneficial addition nonetheless.